mrkite/minutor/definitions/readme_entity.txt

 by "color".
 If omitted a pseudo random color is calculated based on the hashed id.
 The "name" is automatically copied from the "id", but can also be set individually.

+As of version 1.11 the "id" was completely reworked by Mojang.
+Some code has been implemented to detect lower case changes automatically.
+But in case there is a renamed "id" it has to be given as "id1" to maintain backwards compatibility.

 All colors can be defined in a syntax readable by Qt::QColor::setNamedColor( QString ) http://qt-project.org/doc/qt-4.8/qcolor.html#setNamedColor